 If you are looking for something affordable on the Las Vegas Strip, in a relaxing and comfortable space open to anyone, then Bobby’s Burger Palace might just be the spot for you.

 Bobby’s Burger Palace is now closed with no plans to reopen.
-Bobby’s Burgers currently has locations at Harrah’s (Fulton Street Food Hall), Caesars Palace (Forum Food Hall), and Paris (Le Boulevard).If you are looking for more information about Las Vegas, I highly recommend picking up a guidebook such as Fodor's Las Vegas or the Unofficial Guide to Las Vegas 2020.
+Bobby’s Burgers currently has locations at Harrah’s (Fulton Street Food Hall), Caesars Palace (Forum Food Hall), and Paris (Le Boulevard).Planning a trip to Las Vegas?
+I recommend a guidebook such as Fodor's Las Vegas for the best places to visit and eat.
+The Unofficial Guide to Las Vegas is also great for finding hidden spots.
+These guides really help me make the most of my trips and I think they can help you too!

 Looking to save money with cashback on travel purchases including hotels, flights, car rentals, and other expenses?
 Then sign up for Rakuten to receive cashback for all of your travel related purchases.
 If you sign up using this link, you will get $30 cashback after your first qualifying purchase.